mengelhard/mmci_applied_ds/model_evaluation.md

 ### Model Evaluation

-- What data (or portion of the data), if any, were used to evaluate the model (i.e. select hyperparameters)?
+- What data (or portion of the data), if any, were used to evaluate the model?
 - Based on performance metrics, please give a brief, practical summary of model performance at a particular operating point (Example: the model can achieve 90% sensitivity at 90% specificity, which would result in an expected 5 false positives and 5 false negatives for each 100 people evaluated at an expected prevalence of 50%).
 - What measures were used to evaluate performance?
 - Are there any other performance measures that were not used, but that you think are important to the proposed application (e.g. in a clinical scenario)?